argonautproject/us-core-patient-data-feed/spec.md

 - `delete`: A resource has been deleted

 > **Note**:
-> 1. The `update` trigger might not fire for every FHIR-visible change.
-See descriptions in section 4.1.
+> 1. An `update` event Will not necessarily fire for every FHIR-visible change.
+Implementation flexibility allows servers to define the specific events that will appear as updates.
 > 2. An `update` event may correspond to the first time a client sees a resource (e.g., if they were not previously authorized to access it) or the last time (e.g., if the resource has transitioned to a state where the client is no longer authorized to see it).
-> 3. Clients will generally want to avoid using `trigger=` filters to distinguish `update` from `create` and `delete` events, given (2).
-The primary value of trigger-based filtering is to enable filtering based on finer-grained event codes that servers can overlay onto this framework (see Section 4.3).
+> 3. Clients will generally want to avoid using `trigger=` filters to separate `update` from `create` and `delete` events, given (1) and (2).
+The primary value of trigger-based filtering is to distinguish among finer-grained event codes that servers can overlay onto this framework (see Section 4.3).